 Garlic – I use my favourite brand of garlic out of a jar because it is easier.
 If you are so inclined you could chop up a couple of cloves of fresh garlic.

 Black peppercorns – you need whole peppercorns, which have been cracked open.
-You can use a mortar and pestle for this, or if you don’t have a mortal and pestle then just pop the peppercorns into a plastic bag and give them a whack with a rolling pin.
+You can use a mortar and pestle for this, or if you don’t have a mortar and pestle then just pop the peppercorns into a plastic bag and give them a whack with a rolling pin.
 It works just as well.
 Don’t grind them up too finely though – they should be just cracked open and flattened.

 Butter – the butter is used to sweat the onions and garlic.
 You can use block margarine if you don’t have butter in the fridge, but I wouldn’t use oil – it won’t work with the sauce.

 Milk and cornflour – these are used to make the sauce.
 The cornflour thickens as it cooks.
 If you want to be really decadent you could replace 100ml of the milk with 100ml of cream.
 But that’s up to you!
 For my US readers, you may know cornflour as cornstarch.

 Step by step instructions